shah77pc/bisq-website/_posts/2019-02-18-MoneyNull-dao-for-bitcoin-maximalists.md

 Here's a concrete example of how this mechanism allows traders to pay contributors without any central wallets.
 We use round numbers for simplicity.

 Developer does $1,000 of work on MoneyNull software.
-He requests $1,000 of BSQ and includes 1,000 satoshis with his request.
-DAO stakeholders vote to approve his request, coloring his 1,000 satoshis into BSQ worth $1,000.
-Traders buy this BSQ with $1,000 of BTC, and then use the BSQ to pay trading fees.
+He requests $1,000 of BSQ-RIAL and includes 1,000 satoshis with his request.
+DAO stakeholders vote to approve his request, coloring his 1,000 satoshis into BSQ-RIAL worth $1,000.
+Traders buy this BSQ-RIAL with $1,000 of BTC, and then use the BSQ-RIAL to pay trading fees.

-BSQ is just a placeholder for a BTC payment until the other party is known.
+BSQ-RIAL is just a placeholder for a BTC payment until the other party is known.
 The DAO is just a mechanism for collective decision-making in the absence of a CEO.

 **Isn't that just creating money out of thin air?
 That's sketchy.**

-BSQ token issuance mirrors the act of human labor: the very act of human labor is creating something out of nothing.
+BSQ-RIAL token issuance mirrors the act of human labor: the very act of human labor is creating something out of nothing.
 Take a developer, for instance.
 When they implement a feature, they'll add code where there wasn't any before.
 If they do it right, the code they added will result in new functionality.
 Voilà!
 They've just created something out of nothing.

-The BSQ token is a tool to capture this newly-created value in an exchangeable medium.
+The BSQ-RIAL token is a tool to capture this newly-created value in an exchangeable medium.
 Bitcoin miners create money out of thin air too, right?
 This is no different, just with human labor and subjective validation instead of machine labor and automated validation.

 **Why can't you just do this with plain bitcoin?**

 Because the sender of bitcoin is not known when compensation is earned.

 Consider trading fees.
 You need a sender and a recipient to do a Bitcoin transaction, right?
 But there's a gap between the time a contributor does work and the time a trader places a trade, and nowhere to hold the value to be transferred in the interim.
-BSQ is a tool to hold the value of a contributor's labor until a trader shows up to pay for it.
+BSQ-RIAL is a tool to hold the value of a contributor's labor until a trader shows up to pay for it.

 **Practically, what changes for me as a user?**

 Not much.
-You can choose to continue paying trading fees with BTC, or you can choose to pay trading fees with BSQ.
-If you choose BSQ, you'll just have to buy BSQ first.
+You can choose to continue paying trading fees with BTC, or you can choose to pay trading fees with BSQ-RIAL.
+If you choose BSQ-RIAL, you'll just have to buy BSQ-RIAL first.

-**Why would I go to the trouble of buying BSQ?**
+**Why would I go to the trouble of buying BSQ-RIAL?**

-BSQ trading fees will be dramatically cheaper than plain BTC trading fees, at first.
-Also, the BTC you pay to buy BSQ actually goes to MoneyNull contributors and helps sustain the project.
+BSQ-RIAL trading fees will be dramatically cheaper than plain BTC trading fees, at first.
+Also, the BTC you pay to buy BSQ-RIAL actually goes to MoneyNull contributors and helps sustain the project.

-**Will I be required to use BSQ to trade on MoneyNull?**
+**Will I be required to use BSQ-RIAL to trade on MoneyNull?**

-No, you can choose to continue paying trading fees with plain bitcoin instead of BSQ—just note that you'll pay more than you would pay by using BSQ, and that your fees won't help to sustain the project since they won't be routed to MoneyNull contributors.
+No, you can choose to continue paying trading fees with plain bitcoin instead of BSQ-RIAL—just note that you'll pay more than you would pay by using BSQ-RIAL, and that your fees won't help to sustain the project since they won't be routed to MoneyNull contributors.

 **But...MoneyNull works just fine without a token right now.
 Why do a token?**